ehtisham2005/Video_Unjumbler/README.md

 ```

-That's everything.
 Your setup is ready for launching the project.

 ***

 ## How to Use

-1. Put the video with the frames you want to reorder, in the folder called "input_video/".
+1. Put the video with the frames you want to reorder, in the folder called "input_video/"(as input.mp4).

-2. Go ahead and execute the frame grabbing code:
+2. Go ahead and execute the frame grabbing code(extract.py):

 ```